WHEN THE CAT'S AWAY, THE MICE WILL PLAY

 Phosphorylation, mediated by protein kinases, is a common posttranslational modification with 500,000 potential phosphorylation sites in the human proteome and 25,000 phosphorylation events described for 7,000 human proteins.
 Casein kinases are critical regulators of multiple developmental signaling pathways such as Wnt/β-catenin, Wnt/planar cell polarity, or Hedgehog.
 We use a suite of biochemical and structural biology tools in order to gain a mechanistic view of CK1ε action in the Wnt signaling pathways.
 Dishevelled (DVL) is a key target of CK1ε in the Wnt pathways, yet the mechanistic basis of DVL phosphorylation-driven activation is not understood.
 We apply integrated structural biology to (i) probe the DVL conformational landscape using in vitro and in vivo FRET sensors coupled to SAXS and CryoEM, (ii) understand the (auto)phosphorylation regulatory mechanisms of CK1ε, (iii) analyse by NMR the functional consequences of DVL phosphorylation and (iv) monitor DVL phosphorylation by real-time NMR under controlled cellular conditions.

 Receptor-ligand interactions have everlastingly been the center of research in pharmaceutical sciences.
 A common trend in drugging cancer and other disease targets is to optimize the ligand structure in order to increase the binding affinity and specificity to the receptor.
 We develop deepScaffOpt and deepHitMiner, two algorithms that employ machine learning for predicting the ligand binding affinity to a receptor. deepScaffOpt is a Regressor (predicts a precise free energy of binding) while deepHitMiner is a Classifier (returns a probability of a small molecule being a binder or a non-binder). deepScaffOpt is used when one needs to rank a small number of molecules (<1000) according to their predicted binding affinity, while deepHitMiner is suitable for screening chemical libraries of millions of small molecules to identify new hits (molecules that bind to the receptor protein), but also for off-target identification (one molecule binds to multiple protein receptors) and drug repurposing (an approved drug that binds to multiple target proteins can be repurposed to treat another disease).
 In both algorithms small molecules are described in a vector form, which permits the use of machine learning.
-As a proof-of-concept, deepScaffOpt outperformed most of the other algorithms the D3R Grand Challenge 2017.
+As a proof-of-concept, deepScaffOpt outperformed most of the other algorithms in the D3R Grand Challenge 2017.